Radial extension of a bi-Lipschitz parametrization of a starlike Jordan curve: Introduction

-We will show that, if $\gamma=\mathbf T$, then $l=L=\Lambda=\mathcal K$ (Theorem~\ref{cir}).
+We will show that if $\gamma=\mathbf T$, then $l=L=\Lambda\le\mathcal K$ (Theorem~\ref{cir}), provided that $L<\infty$.
 The condition $\gamma=\mathbf T$ is essential, see Example~\ref{she}.
-However, if $F$ is a polar parametrization of a starlike Jordan curve w.r.
-0, then we will show the following interesting fact $l=L$ (Theorem~\ref{ara}); in addition we will show that, for polar parametrizations of a curve that is not a circle centered at origin $L<\Lambda$ (Theorem~\ref{rrr}).
-In the last section, we will show that, the radial extension is quasiconformal if and only if it is bi-Lipschitz (Theorem~\ref{star}).
+However, if $F$ is a polar parametrization of a starlike Jordan curve w.r.t. $0$, then we will show the following interesting fact $l=L$ (Theorem~\ref{ara}).
+In the last section, we will show that the radial extension of a mapping $F$ of the unit circle onto a smooth Jordan curve $\gamma$, starlike w.r.t. $0$, and with tangent lines disjoint from the origin, is quasiconformal if and only if it is bi-Lipschitz (Theorem~\ref{star}).
+Theorem~\ref{star} can be considered as an extension of a special case (i.e. of the case $n=2$) of a result of Martio and Srebro \cite{mar2}, where the authors considered the quasiconformality of radial stretching map, of the unit ball $B^n$ onto a domain $\Omega\subset\mathbf{R}^n$ satisfying $\beta-$cone condition; that is radial extension of a polar parametrization.
 Finally we provide two explicit examples.